-Improving your traction whilst driving on snow or ice requires a set of winter tires and tire chains (often referred to as snow chains).
-You can attach the chains to either the all the wheels or just the ones that apply the power (front or rear wheel drive).
+The best way to improve your traction whilst driving on snow or ice is to use tire chain that are mounted on a set of winter tires.
+They simply attach to either of the wheels or just the ones that apply the power (front or rear wheel drive).

-The best tire chains are the Security Chain Company SZ143 Super Z6 Set, which fit the majority of passenger vehicles and can be used within limited clearance setups.
+The best tire chains are the Security Chain Super Z6 Set, which are available in multiple sizes and are suitable for limited clearance vehicles.

-Tire chains for snow and ice is something that can be stored easily in the car for when traction is a real issue.
-They are various designs that suit all vehicles from trucks to cars and selecting the correct type will improve your grip on any driving surface.
+Tire chains for snow and ice are something that can be stored easily in the car for when traction is an issue.
+There are various designs that suit all vehicles from trucks to cars and selecting the correct type will make a huge difference.

 Table of Contents